 More Dessert Fruit Salads:

 - Juice the tangelos.
-Strain the tangelo juice into a saucepan to remove all the seeds.
+Strain the tangelo juice into a small saucepan to remove all the seeds.

 - Turn off the heat once the sugar has dissolved.
 Leave it to the side and allow it to cool.

 - Pour the mixture through a strainer to remove all the cardamom pods, into a baking dish and place it in the freezer.

 - After 2 hours, remove from the freezer and with a fork, scrape the frozen granita to make ice crystals.

 - Place it back in the freezer and repeat this process 2 hours later.

 - Leave the granita in the freezer overnight.